xieweidc/CodeDocs/MsFEM/DiffusionMsFEM.md

 \boldsymbol{\Phi}_H = \boldsymbol{\varPhi}_h Q
 $$

 ​	The multiscale basis is solved cell by cell.
-Obviously, we need to solve 4 subproblems to get the multiscale basis, generally, $LDC$ subproblems in each coarse element.
+Obviously, we need to solve four subproblems to get the multiscale basis, generally, $LDC$ subproblems in each coarse element.

 ## 4 Assemble

 ​	Actually, assemble of multiscale finite element is the same as the FEM, so we just discuss matrix or vector in one coarse element $K_H.$

 ## 4.1 element stiff matrix